 The structure of the course is as follows:

 For the fall and spring semesters, students must devote a minimum of 120 hours to the internship site (with over 140 hours preferred), attend the weekly class, give a presentation to the class on their placement, and write a paper about the internship experience.
 Placements must be within commuting distance of New Brunswick, and students must clear the placement with the program director before the start of the semester.
-Professor Field will schedule several presentations in the weeks preceding the start of the semester, and students are strongly encouraged to attend one to assist with placement.
-Students should consult the university schedule of classes to determine the meeting time and place of 790:481/482.
+Students should consult the university schedule of classes to determine the meeting time and place of 790:481 (fall semester) and 790:482 (spring semester).

-For the summer semester students must devote a minimum of 140 hours to the internship site (with over 160 hours preferred), and write a paper about the internship experience.
+For the summer semester students must devote 160 hours to the internship site and write a paper about the internship experience.
 No regular class is scheduled to accompany the internship experience.
+The summer internship is 01:790:488 and is graded pass/fail.

 EAGLETON UNDERGRADUATE ASSOCIATES

 The Eagleton Institute Undergraduate Associates Program offers an internship to its associates.
-For more information see the program discription.
+For more information see the program description.

 EAGLETON INTERNSHIPS 790:481/482 (3 credits)